 The GSEs have different loan purchase programs that allow different levels of mortgage insurance coverage.
 Under the "charter coverage" program, on certain loans lenders may choose a mortgage insurance coverage percentage that is less than the GSEs' "standard coverage" and only the minimum required by the GSEs' charters, with the GSEs paying a lower price for such loans.
-Beginning in the second quarter of 2010, more than 95% of our volume was on loans with GSE standard coverage.
+In 2011, nearly all of our volume has been on loans with GSE standard coverage.
 We charge higher premium rates for higher coverage percentages.
 To the extent lenders selling loans to GSEs in the future choose charter coverage for loans that we insure, our revenues would be reduced and we could experience other adverse effects.
-The pricing changes we implemented in 2010 (see "- The premiums we charge may not be adequate to compensate us for our liabilities for losses and as a result any inadequacy could materially affect our financial condition and results of operations") may eliminate a lender's incentive to use GSE charter coverage in place of standard coverage.
+Pricing changes that we implemented in 2010 may eliminate a lender's incentive to use GSE charter coverage in place of standard coverage.